 What we’re doing

-The BHA is a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers and governors.
-The BHA’s Campaigns Manager also sits on SEF’s advisory group.
+Humanists UK is a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers and governors.
+Humanists UK’s Campaigns Manager also sits on SEF’s advisory group.

 Prior to the 2010 General Election, we were supportive of the then-Labour Government’s plans to place PSHE on the National Curriculum, and were bitterly disappointed when those plans were later dropped as the Children, Schools and Families Act was not passed until the wash-up period right before the election.

 Since then, we worked with peers to introduce amendments to the Education Act 2011 which would have made the same changes – but these were rejected.
 We also supported private members’ bills aiming to achieve the same thing, and opposed attempts to introduce abstinence-only education.
 We also submitted a detailed response to the PSHE Review, and were disappointed that the outcome of that review was that there will be no change (however we are pleased that Government-endorsed supplementary guidance was produced).

 We worked with Education For Choice and others to expose groups that are ideologically against abortion which have been making unevidenced claims around abortion and contraception in schools.
 Groups such as SPUC, LIFE and Lovewise have been found to be making unevidenced claims such as that abortion causes breast cancer, or leads to depression and suicide.
 In February 2013, Education For Choice published a report on this work.